 If you are looking to display an image instead of a button replace the code in the HTML Block :

 <input type="button" onClick="Displayer(1)" value="Personal Info"> with <img src="IMAGE URL " onClick="Displayer(1)" >

 where IMAGE URL is the URL of the image uploaded on your server.

 4. Now, you add the Displayer function to the footer.
 Using the Insert button, select Header & Footer to add these sections.
-Insert the Displayer function into the footer section.
+In the Footer, go the Source mode and insert the Displayer function.
 The Displayer function is written to accept an unlimited number of sections as long as the number passed to the function corresponds to the name of the section. (e.g. 4 is passed to toggle the visibility of section4).